How The World's First Female Director Was Erased From History

 Between 1896 and 1920, Alice Guy directed, produced, or commissioned nearly 1,000 movies.
 As one of the first film directors ever — but also studio owner, producer, writer and editor— she helped to shape the future of narrative features, developed many of the techniques we still use today, and oversaw a burgeoning film industry, first in her homeland of France, and then in the United States.
 And until very recently, almost no one had ever heard of her.

-In what feels like an all-too familiar story, Guy was largely erased from film history in favour of her male contemporaries, including mentor Léon Gaumont, and husband Herbert Blaché.
-Many of her films — including The Cabbage Fairy, arguably the first narrative film ever made — were attributed to men that she had hired and trained, and though she attempted to reclaim her reputation during her own lifetime, she died in obscurity in Wayne, New Jersey, in 1968.
+In what feels like an all-too familiar story, Guy was largely erased from film history in favor of her male contemporaries, including mentor Léon Gaumont, and husband Herbert Blaché.
+Many of her films — including The Cabbage Fairy, arguably the first narrative film ever made — were attributed to men that she had hired and trained, and though she attempted to reclaim her reputation during her own lifetime, she died in obscurity in Wayne, N.J., in 1968.

 Advertisement